SpencerL-Y/SELO/README.md

 ```
 `--z3-slhv` is a must to enable SELO using SLHV for encoding and using Z3-SLHV for backend solver.

 We also provide a simple script `x.py`.
 We can easily to run SELO on a single file.
-For example, we run SELO on "case_1.c" in our benchmark bu the follwing command.
+For example, we run SELO on "case_1.c" in our benchmark bu the following command.
 ```sh
 ./x.py --run ./benchmark/tests/case_1.c
 ```
 Output of SELO will be stored in `./output/t.log`.
 More details can be found by `./x.py --help`.

+For further utilizing, we recommend that a new working directory should be created and `x.py` should be copied into the directory.
+Moreover, the root of SELO in the scripts must be set correctly

 ## Open source and License

-SELO is open-source software mainly distributed under the Apache License 2.0.
+SELO is an open-source software mainly distributed under the Apache License 2.0.
 It is based on ESBMC.
-Most of codes of ESBMC is preserved.
-However, please take a look at the COPYING file to explain who owns what and under what terms it is distributed.
+Most of codes of ESBMC are preserved.
+Please take a look at the COPYING file to explain who owns what and under what terms it is distributed.
 The files BUILDING, CITATION, CREDITS and COPYING are preserved in `docs`.
 Thanks for the contributions of the authors of ESBMC.